Who doesn't have a horror story about their wide area network (WAN) service provider? Swapping carriers isn't a...

 The WAN provider, which he declined to identify, was slow to respond to questions or problems and failed to deliver timely reporting, Wald said.
 But they were quick to push sales pitches whenever they had the chance, he added.

-"It was very difficult to push money across the table to them without it becoming a long contracting process or a long discussion about services we weren't interested in," Wald said. "[Their customer service] had actually gotten better, but you reach a point where it isn't getting better fast enough."
+"It was very difficult to push money across the table to them without it becoming a long contracting process or a long discussion about services we weren't interested in," Wald said. "[Customer service] had actually gotten better, but you reach a point where it isn't getting better fast enough."

 Wald was confident he could negotiate a lower price with another WAN service provider, but he was more interested to hear how his next carrier would improve service and support.